riscv-admin/sig-soft-cpu/TG/CX/CHARTER.md

 A modular CXU implementation would enable that extension in any CXU-LI-compliant CPU cores.

-### Overlaps (probably many, more TBD)
+### Overlaps (incomplete!)

-* CX discovery API may overlap uniform discovery TG;
+* CX API's CX discovery services may overlap uniform discovery TG

-* the CX scoped CSR feature may overlap with CSR indirection.

 ## History

-In 2019, the RISC-V Foundation FPGA soft processor SIG members, determined to advance RISC-V as the preeminent ecosystem for FPGA SoCs, committed to "Propose extensions ... to enable interoperable RISC-V FPGA platforms and applications".
-SIG members set out to define standards by which FPGAs' extensible RISC-V cores might enable a marketplace of reusable and composable custom extensions and libraries.
-Through 2019-2022, members met to define the *minimum viable set* of interop interfaces culminating in the
-[Draft Proposed RISC-V Composable Custom Extensions Specification](https://raw.githubusercontent.com/grayresearch/CX/main/spec/spec.pdf), now proposed as a starting point for RVI CX TG work.
+In 2019, the RISC-V Foundation FPGA soft processor SIG members, working to advance RISC-V as the preeminent ecosystem for FPGA SoCs, committed to "Propose extensions ... to enable interoperable RISC-V FPGA platforms and applications".
+Members set out to define standards by which FPGAs' extensible RISC-V cores might enable a marketplace of reusable custom extensions and libraries.
+In 2019-2022, members met to define a *minimum viable set* of interop interfaces, now the [Draft Proposed RISC-V Composable Custom Extensions Specification](https://raw.githubusercontent.com/grayresearch/CX/main/spec/spec.pdf), proposed as a starting point for CX TG.